Gaurav0/ember-cli-jquery-ui-example/README.md

 This is an example application for the ember-cli-jquery-ui addon.

+**This package is deprecated.
+I no longer recommend using JQuery plugins in Ember.js**

 ## Prerequisites

 You will need the following things properly installed on your computer.